vinnyvaleria/SIMRide/README.md

 WALLET: Top-up E-Wallet | USERS: Logging out of SIMRide
 WALLET: Remove total from E-Wallet after ride | BACKEND: Send data to Firebase
 USERS: Rate the driver and rider (not important) | BACKEND: Made multiple tabs to act as pages
-BOOKING: Weekly pickup scheduler (not important) | BACKEND: Retrieve data from Firebase
+USERS: GPS tracking for moving cars (not important) | BACKEND: Retrieve data from Firebase
 BOOKING: Mark ride as done as passenger | USERS: Edit Profile
-BOOKING: Mark drive as done as driver | USERS: View Profile -- | CHAT: Live chat, store chat, select user to chat with --  | USERS: View other profiles
+BOOKING: Mark drive as done as driver | USERS: View Profile
+BOOKING: No last minute cancellation | CHAT: Live chat, store chat, select user to chat with
+BOOKING: Weekly pickup scheduler (not important)  | USERS: View other profiles
 DRIVER: Get directions to and from school | USERS: Update password
 DRIVER: Create hidden driver page to view map | CHAT: Stored chat history
 DRIVER: When starting the drive, get all passengers pick-up point/destination | CHAT: Retrieving chats